Posted on 1 Comment

 Upon our return, we discover that many of the parking lot contingent are much the worse for drink, on top of whatever else they might have ingested.
 But at least we are done with the alcohol now.
 Comparing notes with Ryan, he says that while there are occasional rare raves here and there that do feature a bar, this will not be one of them.
 In fact, more than anyone else I’ve ever encountered, he seems most knowledgeable about the inner workings of this culture, is by far the most credible overall.
 This could be because, as he’s often peddling these popular party drugs himself, he is in full business mode and generally not as messed up as most of the others.
 For example, he relates a clearheaded assessment of another recent event, with a door charge of $20, or else $17 and two cans of food.
 Claims as well that he personally witnessed two chicks making out in the bathroom, “sucking nipples and all,” which does bolster one’s spirits for hopefully observing if not participating in such tonight.

 However, at other times I feel as though he too has bought into the hype.
 Or am I completely mistaken, running these numbers in my head?
 Like many of his fellow converts, I am certain that he fully believes what he is telling me – but that doesn’t necessarily make it true.
 After relating that he recently purchased two turnables and a mixer, because he hopes to get into DJing at these raves himself, he claims that most of them are being paid around $1200 apiece to perform.
 Maybe so, but I just don’t see how this adds up.
 The math to me shakes out at somewhere around 2000-3000 kids, plunking down on average maybe $30 apiece.
 Let’s call it a max of $90K on the most generous possible end of the scale.
 I would be surprised if the headliner flew out here for less than $5000 cash in his pocket, and the list of perfomers underneath him is a lengthy one.
 This venue did not come free, and the promoters presumably did not book this as an act of charity themselves, they surely expect a payday as well.
 Of course, even Ryan admits that the more industrious, uh, pharmaceutical pushers are usually pulling down more than $1200 a night selling this crap, and that learning how to cut up records might not be worth his time, that even he made $740 profit from a couple sheets of acid at the previously mentioned event.
-Of course, while I expect this might be a slight exaggeration, hearing about how much money drug dealers can bring in always makes you feel like punching a wall, as a chump stuck working a normal, boring old job.
+While I expect this might be a slight exaggeration, hearing about how much money drug dealers can bring in always makes you feel like punching a wall, as a chump stuck working a normal, boring old job.

 Eventually, the wedding reception breaks up, and we are able to enter the building at last.
-We enter via those side stairs, which in fact bring you into the fop floor once inside.
+We enter via those side stairs, which in fact bring you into the top floor once inside.
 And say one thing about the security here, I am impressed by how seriously they are taking their responsibilities – even if some of what I’m seeing strains believability.
 When questioning how a large percentage of these attendees, who are plainly not yet adults, are able to gain entry, I am told that it’s okay so long as they bring a note from their parents.
 This strikes me as possibly the funniest thing I will hear all night, yet while it’s debatable what this actually accomplishes, it probably does absolve the venue of their legal responsibility.
 To an extent, anyway, which is presumably the whole point.

 Once things properly get underway, I must admit that the entire evening passes mostly in a blur – and this is coming from someone who’s not on anything.
 Damon and I are surely about the two most sober individuals here, apart from security, and possibly some of the musicians.
 Although it’s true that we also begin to suspect that large swaths of the females encountered are also not nearly as messed up as they’re pretending, that they are instead getting a huge kick out of play-acting like your standard stereotypical rave devotee.
 You can catch glimpes of this mask slippage in their coy little smirks, the way they appear to size us up as if deciding how thickly to slather on the bullshit.
 But…whatever the case, though we wander this land near and far, though we inspect every known nook and cranny, the vast majority of what we encounter is young people dancing – pretty much everywhere – with the expected sideline throngs in the margins, standing, sitting, or otherwise lounging, attempting to converse above the music.
 People making out, though, whether guy-girl, girl-girl, or any other combo?
 Uh, maybe a few?
 The nudity comes in at zero, however, and we certainly didn’t see any of these white buffalo type encounters of blissed out individuals so overcome by passion that they are openly having sex, while a crowd gathered around them to watch.

 Yes, though, apart from those concerns, this does have all the surface trimmings of a rave.
-The black lightning and the glow sticks, the glow clothing, the glow accessories.
+The black lighting and the glow sticks, the glow clothing, the glow accessories.
 Modern dance music, whatever you might term it, be it techno or house or some other newly mutated beast.
 The latter I find mostly enjoyable, especially in a setting like this, if nothing I would likely listen to for hours on end around the house.
 Yet even this tends to run together after awhile, to the extent that, save the final act, I remember almost nothing concrete about any of them.
 And maybe that’s the point, who can say.
 On a personnel front, we quickly lose track of everyone else, although I do cross paths with Jamie hours later, in a cranny on the lower level, where he’s sprawled out chatting (to be charitable) with a bunch of other people and is clearly totally out of his mind.
 It was never discussed that I would be responsible for rounding him up at the end of the night, however, and I have no intentions of keeping tabs on him.

 Also, on a highly amusing note, though never again stumbling across Ryan, we do happen to catch a glimpse of Alex, now and again.
 I take it that, like us, he is making his rounds, much more so than a piece of furniture like Jamie.
 Yet Alex had consumed so much liquor in the parking lot that he was wasted before even setting foot inside this place, to which he subsequently applied who knows what chemicals.
 He is so out of it in a goofy, over the top, making a spectacle of himself manner that even his younger brother seems to regard him as an idiot.
 And so it is that our last sight of Alex – at least indoors – involves security physically removing him from the premises.